mthl/www/source/_posts/gsoc-final-report.md

 ### Modularity

 Initially I have been using some tools allowing me to separate my code in different modules and to use ECMAScript 2017 syntax.
 However those tools were heavily tied to the Node Package Manager (NPM).
 The associated distribution paradigm doesn't accomodate well with the GNU Build System and the GNU GPL requirements.
 As a consequence I choose to drop them and transition towards a monolithic script written in portable ECMAScript 5.
-Even if NPM is not involved in the build process anymore, it can still be used for developer tools such as a linter, and a type checker.
+Even if NPM is not involved in the build process anymore, it can still be used for developer tools such as a linter and a type checker.

 ### Portability